 There are, of course, plenty of whiskey recipes built specifically to showcase Irish Whiskey.
 Bartenders have plenty of time to perfect them.
 Long before Scotch was even known as a category, the Emerald Isle was home to the world’s most popular category of brown spirit.
 Today, we’re seeing a return to those glory days, as Irish Whiskey enjoys an unprecedented period of growth.
 Its stature is rising, and so is its positioning on the back bar—towards the top shelf.
 Indeed, there are countless examples of high end, super premium Irish spirit that should be sipped neat to start.

-Just don’t forget to explore the cocktails, is all we’re saying.
-Since Ireland is home to myriad styles of whiskey, including single malt, single grain, pot still and blended, it remains the most versatile mixer of them all!
+Just don’t forget to explore the Irish whiskey cocktails, is all we’re saying.
+Since Ireland is home to myriad styles of whiskey, including single malt, single grain, pot still and blended whiskey, it remains the most versatile mixer of them all!
 The Whiskey Ginger—aka the Irish Buck—comes from these rolling green hills.
-The Tipperary is a more elegant arrangement incorporating Chartreuse and vermouth.
+The Tipperary is a more elegant arrangement incorporating Chartreuse and Vermouth.
 The Irish Blonde was conceived by the cocktail legend himself, Dale Degroff.
 It combines the most accessible Irish whiskey you can find with orange curaçao and fino sherry.
-Even more elaborate is the Psycho Killer, a five ingredient favorite that requires Campari, creme de cacao and Banana liqueur.
+Even more elaborate is the Psycho Killer, a five ingredient favourite that requires Campari, Crème De Cacao and Banana liqueur.